nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

+* Words in `lower_case` are commands or flag that must be typed literally
-* Words in `UPPER_CASE` are the parameters to be supplied by the user.
-The parameters can also be input in any order.<br>
+* Words in `UPPER_CASE` are placeholder texts that is to be replaced by the user.
-  - The format of the add command:
-  - `add t/TITLE d/DESCRIPTION i/INGREDIENT s/STEP [tag/TAG]`
-  - Example usages of the add command:
+* Command flags (e.g. `t/`, `d/`) can be typed in any order
+  - For example, the two commands below are the same, despite the swapped order of the command flags `t/` and `d/`
     - `add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 s/Mix batter`
-  - `add s/Mix batter i/Flour, 3.5, Cup, 0.30 t/Corndogs d/Delicious`
+    - `add d/Delicious t/Corndogs i/Flour, 3.5, Cup, 0.30 s/Mix batter`

-* Items in square brackets are optional.<br>
+* Items in square brackets are optional.
-  - e.g  `add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 s/Mix batter` is without the `tag/` flag as it is optional
+  - e.g  `add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 s/Mix batter` is a valid command even though the command flag `tag/` is missing

-* TITLE, DESCRIPTION, STEP are words or sentences (Java String).
+* TITLE, DESCRIPTION, STEP, TAG must be a word or sentence
-  - e.g. `t/I am a title d/I am a description s/I am a step`
+  - e.g. TITLE can be `I am a title`
+  - e.g. TAG can be `Tag`

-* INGREDIENT is of the format {ingredient_name, quantity, unit_of_measurement, price_per_unit}
+* INGREDIENT is of the format {INGREDIENT_NAME, QUANTITY, UNIT_OF_MEASUREMENT, PRICE_PER_UNIT}
+  - INGREDIENT_NAME, QUANTITY, UNIT_OF_MEASUREMENT, PRICE_PER_UNIT are placeholder text meant to be replaced by the user following the below rules:
+    - INGREDIENT_NAME, UNIT_OF_MEASUREMENT must be a word or sentence
+    - QUANTITY, PRICE_PER_UNIT must be numeric
-  - e.g. `i/White wine vinegar, 2, tbsp, 0.10 i/large egg, 4, unit, 0.80`
+  - e.g. INGREDIENT can be `White wine vinegar, 2, tbsp, 0.10`
+  - e.g. INGREDIENT can be `Large egg, 4, unit, 0.80`

 </div>